csbl-usp/NIPT/README.md

   - Put the file MXX_meta_file.txt in the folder **Haplotypes**.

-  - There is a file named **microhaplotypes.txt** inside the folder **Files**.
+  - There is a file named **Microhaplotypes.txt** inside the folder **Files**.
 Add a line in the file with chromosome, start position and end position (chr4:7447228-7447353).

   - There is a file named **SNPs.bed** inside the folder **Files**.
 Put the SNPs that compose the microhaplotype in bed format (7 columns).